GioF71/mpd-scrobbler-docker/README.md

 Customize your mpdas.conf file with you details, then start mpd-scrobbler by simply typing:

-`docker run -it --rm -v ${PWD}/mpdas.conf:/etc/mpdas.conf --network host giof71/mpd-scrobbler:stable`
+`docker run -d --rm -e USERNAME=user -e PASSWORD=passw -e MPD_HOSTNAME=localhost --network host giof71/mpd-scrobbler:stable`

 Note that `--network host` is required should mpd be running on the host machine.
 If you deploy mpdas through docker-compose, using the host network will not be required and/or necessary.